corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/setup/rpc-audit-data-recording.md

 In this section, you will learn how the node records [Remote Procedure Call (RPC)](../../../../../../../en/platform/corda/4.9/enterprise/api-rpc.md) audit data.

-This feature is distributed as part of Corda Enterprise.
+This feature is distributed as part of Corda: Enterprise Edition .

 ## RPC audit data

 RPC actions play a vital part in the process of triggering commands and flows on a node.
 In a variety of cases you will need to track the usage of RPC actions - for example, when there are security and regulatory concerns.
-To do so, you can use the Corda Enterprise node's capability to record audit information about RPC actions as they are received, prior to executing each action.
+To do so, you can use the Corda: Enterprise Edition  node's capability to record audit information about RPC actions as they are received, prior to executing each action.

 The data recorded by the node is listed below: